How AI-Powered Training Video Creation Saves Time & Costs

 The script is the foundation of your AI training video.
 Writing specifically for AI narration requires a slightly different approach.

-Common Mistakes to Avoid: Don't use complex jargon or technical terms without explanation.
-If industry terminology is necessary, define it clearly.
+• Don't use complex jargon or technical terms without explanation—define all industry terminology clearly.

 2. Choosing the right AI avatar and voice

 I recommend considering your audience's preferences and expectations.
-Different departments might respond better to different avatar styles.
+Different departments might respond better to different avatar styles, settings, and outfits.

 Match the voice to the content type.
 Some voices work better for technical training, while others might be more engaging for soft skills topics.